You have difficulty with the changes of season or with the fall in particular?

 2. Get some fresh air.
 Even if it is cooler, the body needs to breathe clean air at least once a day.⠀

 3. Start your mornings with a light therapy session.
 These benefits have been demonstrated, so why hesitate?
-It consists of the use of a special lamp equipped with a UV filter ultraviolet light, which projects the right amount of light, quite intense.
-To treat depression, you need light from 5,000 to 10,000 lux; lux is the unit of light intensity.
+It consists of the use of a special lamp equipped with a UV filter (ultraviolet light), which projects the right amount of light, quite intense.
+To treat depression, you need 5,000 to 10,000 lux of light (lux is the unit of light intensity).
 Daily use of 30 to 60 minutes per day is recommended.
-And it is suggested to start its use quite early, late September, early October, when the days are getting shorter.rcissent.
+And it is suggested to start its use quite early, at the end of September, beginning of October, when the days are getting shorter.

-4. Supplement yourself withvitamin D. see previous article For those who are "against the pills", know that vitamin D will not bring any secondary symptoms unlike drugs.
+4. Supplement yourself withvitamin D. (see previous article) For those who are "against the pills", know that vitamin D will not bring any secondary symptoms unlike drugs.
 In addition, the deficiencies are P.R.O.U.V.É.E.S.
-Refusing to take vitamin D in North America rather shows denial or innocence in the face of this subject .... ⠀
+Refusing to take vitamin D in North America rather demonstrates denial or innocence in the face of this subject ...⠀

 7. Eat the foods of the fall harvest.
 Orange vegetables are rich in beta-carotene, a precursor of vitamin A; One of the best natural anti-inflammatory drugs.⠀

 8. Avoid refined foods and any digestive irritants.
-95 of your serotonin is synthesized in your gut.
-A healthy digestive system is PRIMORDIAL. ⠀⠀⠀⠀⠀⠀⠀
+95% of your serotonin is made in your gut.
+A healthy digestive system is ESSENTIAL.⠀⠀⠀⠀⠀⠀⠀

 9. Practice gratitude.
 Start each day with general gratitude and end your days remembering something you are proud to have accomplished today.
 Great ways to start and end the day, positively.

 Émilie Riendeau can be reached on her social networks: Instagram or by email at: firstname.lastname@example.org